Measuring for wallpaper accurately is one of the decorating techniques you have to get exactly right to get a smart, professional-looking finish.

 How to measure awkward areas for wallpapering

-If you live in an older property or conversion, you may be faced with sloping ceilings, coving or other architectural details that can make measuring up more tricky.
+If you live in an older property or conversion, you may be faced with sloping ceilings, coving or other architectural details that can make measuring up for wallpaper ideas more tricky.

 ‘Take your measuring tape and note down the widest width and the highest height of your wall,’ says Callum O, production executive at Hovia.
 ‘You only need wall measurements so don’t include any baseboards or trims.
 We recommend purchasing your wallpaper one or two per cent larger than the dimensions you need to allow for adequate excess paper for trimming.
 This will make installation easier and safer.